 Your consumer rights

-You have the right to complain if something you’ve bought doesn’t work, a service hasn't achieved the result that was agreed, something hasn't been delivered on time, or you've been misled by an advert.
+You have the right to complain if something you’ve bought does not work, a service has not achieved the result that was agreed, something has not been delivered on time, or you've been misled by an advert.

 Know your rights